olibre/GreatTips/team/bloatware-technical-debt.md

 =======

 This document provides some advices.
-Depending on the project specificities and on the team culture, some advices are relevant, some others can be skiped.
+Depending on the project specificities and on the team culture, some advices are relevant, some others can be skipped.

 This change is part of the continuous improvement.
 Therefore, team members are encouraged to propose